curityio/dynamic-user-routing/README.md

 ## Test the System

-Browse to https://oauth.tools and add an environment from the below URL:
+Browse to https://oauth.tools and add an environment from the below metadata URL:

 - http://curity-demo.ngrok.io/oauth/v2/oauth-anonymous/.well-known/openid-configuration